 - General - Economically Weaker Section (Gen-EWS)

-JEE Main exam is conducted twice a year - January and April.
-Application form for the January paper was available from February 7, 2020 to March 7, 2020.
-Application form for the April paper will be available from February 7, 2020 to March 7, 2020.
+JEE Main is conducted twice a year in January and in April.
+Application form for the April 2020 paper was available from February 7, 2020 to May 24, 2020.
+Candidates are required to register first and then apply by following the instructions mentioned below.

-Candidates will have to fill the JEE Main application form 2020 in online mode.
-The application fee should be paid through mediums such as Credit Card/Debit Card/Net Banking/UPI/PayTM only.
+Candidates will have to fill in the JEE Main 2020 Application Form online.
+The application fee should be paid through online payment gateways such as Credit Card/Debit Card/Net Banking/UPI/PayTM only.

 How to Apply for JEE Main 2020?